fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 The weapon now subscribes to `ShootMessage` and listens to it in `on_message` method and from there it can perform the actual shooting without any borrowing issues.
 The bot now just sends the `ShootMessage` instead of borrowing the weapon trying to call `shoot` directly.
-The messages do not add any one-frame delay as you might think, they're processed in the same frame so there's no one-or-more frames desynchronization.
+The messages do not add any one-frame delay as you might think, they're processed in the same frame, so there's no one-or-more frames desynchronization.

 This approach with messages has its own pros and cons.
 The pros are quite significant:

-- Decoupling - coupling is now very loose and done mostly on message side.
+- Decoupling - coupling is now very loose and done mostly on the message side.
-- Easy to refactor - since the coupling is loose, you can refactor the internals with low chance of breaking existing code, that could otherwise be done because of intertwined and convoluted code.
+- Easy to refactor - since the coupling is loose, you can refactor the internals with a low chance of breaking existing code, that could otherwise be done because of intertwined and convoluted code.
 - No borrowing issues - the method calls are done in different places and thus there are no lifetime collisions.
 - Easy to write unit and integration tests - this comes from loose coupling.